LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/threaded_engine_self_1.rst.txt

    threaded_engine_self(Engine)

 Queries the name of engine calling the predicate.
+Fails if not called from within an engine or if the argument doesn't unify with the engine name.

 .. note::